Water scarcity in Africa: International and non-governmental organizations' efforts

 In addition to the role the United States, the United Nations, and other international governmental bodies, a number of charitable organizations work to provide clean water in Africa and elsewhere around the world.
 These charities are based on individual and group donations, which are then invested in a variety of methods and technologies to provide clean water.
+For example, Water to Thrive is a non-profit organization that works to bring clean water to East Africa.
+Founded in 2008, Water to Thrive has built more than 2,000 wells in Ethiopia, Tanzania and Uganda.

 In 2015, safe drinking water and sanitation sources have been provided to 90% of the world's inhabitants because of the efforts that had been made to achieve the MDGs.
 In continuation of this progress the UN have been recognized to include "Clean water and Sanitation" as the goal number six to "Ensure access to water and sanitation for all".
 The goal depends on the availability of enough fresh water of the world to achieve universal access to drinking and clean water for sanitation, but the lack of planning and shortage of investment is what the world needs to focus on.
 The main targets of the six SDG is that by 2030, the world will ensure water access for all, provide sanitary resources especially for people at risk, increase waste treatment and decrease the rate of water pollution.
 In addition to establishing new collaborative efforts on the international and local levels to improve water management systems.

 Limitations

 Africa is home to both the largest number of water-scarce countries out of any region, as well as home to the most difficult countries to reach in terms of water aid.
 The prevalence of rural villages traps many areas in what the UN Economic Commission for Africa refers to as the "Harvesting Stage", which makes water-scarce regions difficult to aid because of a lack of industrial technology to make solutions sustainable.
 In addition to the geographic and developmental limiting factors, a number of political, economic reasons also stand in the way of ensuring adequate aid for Africa.
 Politically, tensions between local governments versus foreign non-governmental organizations impact the ability to successfully bring in money and aid-workers.
 Economically, urban areas suffer from extreme wealth gaps in which the overwhelming poor often pay four to ten times more for sanitary water than the elite, hindering the poor from gaining access to clean water technologies and efforts.
-As a result of all these factors, it is estimated that fifty percent of all water projects fail, less than five percent of projects are visited, and less than one percent have any long term monitoring.
+As a result of all these factors, it is estimated that fifty percent of all water projects fail, fewer than five percent of projects are visited, and fewer than one percent have any long-term monitoring.